Cellophane

 Cellophane is a thin, transparent sheet made of regenerated cellulose.
 Its low permeability to air, oils, greases, bacteria, and liquid water makes it useful for food packaging.
-Cellophane is highly permeable to water vapour, but may be coated with nitrocellulose lacquer to prevent this.
+Cellophane is highly permeable to water vapor, but may be coated with nitrocellulose lacquer to prevent this.

 Cellophane is also used in transparent pressure-sensitive tape, tubing, and many other similar applications.

 Cellophane is compostable and biodegradable, and can be obtained from biomaterials.
 The original production process uses carbon disulfide (CS_{2}), which has been found to be highly toxic to workers.
 The newer lyocell process can be used to produce cellulose film without involving carbon disulfide.

 "Cellophane" is a generic term in some countries, while in other countries it is a registered trademark owned by DuPont.

 Production

 Cellulose is produced from wood, cotton, hemp, and other organic fibres, dissolved in alkali and carbon disulfide to make a solution of liquid viscose.
 The solution is then extruded through a slit into a bath of dilute sulfuric acid and sodium sulfate to reconvert the viscose into a cellulose film.
 The film is then passed through a further series of baths; one to remove sulfur, one to bleach the film, and one to add softening materials, such as glycerin, to prevent the film from becoming brittle.

 A similar process is used to make rayon fibre, wherein the viscose solution is extruded through a spinneret, to form cellulose filaments, rather than a slit, which forms cellulose film.

 Cellophane - like (filamentous) viscose, rayon and cellulose - is a polymer of glucose, insofar as cellophane is structurally different to monomeric glucose, while its chemical composition is the same.